• Skip to primary navigation

 What is a Salad Spinner?

 A useful tool to wash and dry leafy greens.
-The spinner is usually divided into three parts: a basket insert, bowl container, and lid with a mechanism to spin it, usually by pumping or spinning a nob.
+The spinner is usually divided into three parts: a basket insert, a bowl container, and a lid with a mechanism to spin it, typically activated by pumping or turning a nob.

 1. Tips for Soggy Greens

-After washing greens, you’ll deal with them being wet and soggy.
-This is not great, especially if you are adding dressing to it.
-The salad spinner helps wash it and dry it so that the greens are back to their original state.
+After washing the greens, you'll have to deal with them being wet and soggy.
+This is not great, especially if you are adding dressing.
+The salad spinner helps wash and dry the greens, returning them to their original state.

-Plus, if you find your greens getting soggy, try adding a couple of ice cubes to the water bath, drain, and dry to crisp them back up.
+Plus, if you find your greens getting soggy, try adding a couple of ice cubes to the water bath, draining, and drying them to crisp them back up.

 2. Your Favorite Kitchen Pal for Fast Prep